alexcoppe/biojoin/README.md

 # biojoin++ :dna:

-A command-line tool for joining biological data files (e.g., TSV, GFF, BED).
-This project is still under heavy development; currently, only BED and generic delimited files are supported
+A command-line tool for joining biological data files (e.g., TSV, GTF, GFF, BED).
+This project is still under heavy development.
+At the moment only INNER JOIN have been developed.

 Its compilation and functionality have been verified on the following operating system: